 Abstract

 Phenotypic plasticity may be an important component of plant fitness and survival in the face of environmental variation.
 However, adaptive plasticity may be subject to loss in stable environments where changes leading to selection for plasticity are rare and genetic drift and selection can result in the loss of genetic variation underlying plasticity.
-During domestication and cultivation growers strive, though agricultural practices, to reduce environmental variation and this may contribute to a loss of phenotypic plasticity.
+During domestication and cultivation growers strive, through agricultural practices, to reduce environmental variation and this may contribute to a loss of phenotypic plasticity.
 Polyploidy, possessing more than two complete sets of chromosomes, reduces the effect of drift by increasing the gametic heterozygosity of a population.
 Reduced drift may slow the loss of plasticity in polyploid crops compared to diploids.
 Here, we investigate whether polyploidy has contributed to differences in phenotypic plasticity in wild and landrace potato populations of Solanum section Petota.
 We compare expressed plasticity in experimentally controlled nitrogen treatments between diploid and polyploid, landrace and wild populations of section Petota.
 We test whether domestication has diminished plastic response and whether polyploidy maintains plastic response in the face of domestication.
 We find no consistent difference in plasticity between wild diploid and tetraploid populations, but landrace diploid populations expressed less plasticity than wild diploid populations.
 We also find that tetraploid landrace populations expressed greater plasticity than diploid landraces and were more similar to both wild populations.
 These results suggest that polyploidy per se does not confer increased plasticity in response to variation in nitrogen but has limited the loss of plasticity during domestication in potato.

 Keywords: phenotypic plasticity, domestication, polyploidy, genotype-by-environment interaction